alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Implement the tests for the model

 - [ ] Make sure the .Equals model methods is consistent accross all models (checks ID)

+- [x] Upgrade to Golang 1.7 Beta

+- [x] Add the handler and subrouters for each of the routes int he `routes` document.

 - [x] Move the model tests into their own package